 Home staging: why?

 An empty home for sale could scare away buyers.
-ESPECIALLY when selling a gorgeous waterfront estate like 41 Torrey Rd in East Sandwich, MA (yes, that was a shameless plug).
+ESPECIALLY when selling a gorgeous waterfront estate like the one pictured .
 We’ve found that home staging is essential to keep buyers focused on the important aspects of a home for sale.

 A strategically placed sitting area can lead a buyer to a stunning view, or a large piece of furniture can help them to see how big a room is.
 When a buyer is shown a well-staged “livable” space, it creates an emotional attachment.
 They can picture themselves cooking with friends here, relaxing with family there.
 The bonus?
 It also allows the seller to highlight the most important features, making sure the buyer doesn’t miss out on seeing – and appreciating – the most valuable aspects of the property!